 Check-out for patients

-Check out for dogs only starts at 3:30 pm and runs until 4:30.
+Check out for dogs only starts at 3:00 pm and runs until 3:30.
 Cats can be discharged at 3:30pm or 4:00pm to be decided at the time of drop-off.
 Please inform staff ASAP if your animal is being picked up after designated time.
-Any patient being picked up after 5 pm will be charged a $15 late fee.
+Any patient being picked up after 4:30 pm will be charged a $15 late fee.